emmerich/gitbook-gh-sync/README.md

 # Getting Started

-You'll discover a brave new world!
+You'll discover a brave new world of wonder!